September 23, 2019

 Another advantage of microlearning is the amount of data that can be collected through weekly surveys etc. These data points can be used as references to identify gaps in job proficiencies and improve the training program.

-As per research by ATC, 92% of organizations plan to utilize microlearning as part of the learning and development strategy in 2019 more than the previous year.
+As per research by ATC, 92% of organizations plan to utilize microlearning as part of the training and development strategy in 2019 more than the previous year.

 Reduce Nurse Turnover